terraform-ibm-modules/.github/.github/PULL_REQUEST_TEMPLATE.md

 ### Types of changes in this PR

-#### No release required
+#### Changes that affect the core Terraform module or submodules
+- [ ] Bug fix
+- [ ] New feature
+- [ ] Dependency update

+#### Changes that don't affect the core Terraform module or submodules
 - [ ] Examples or tests (addition or updates of examples or tests)
 - [ ] Documentation update
 - [ ] CI-related update (pipeline, etc.)
-- [ ] Other changes that don't affect Terraform code
+- [ ] Other

-#### Release required
+#### Release required?
+Identify the type of release.
+For information about the changes in a semantic versioning release, see [Release versioning](https://terraform-ibm-modules.github.io/documentation/#/versioning).

+- [ ] No release
-- [ ] Bug fix (patch release (`x.x.X`): Change that fixes an issue and is compatible with earlier versions)
+- [ ] Patch release (`x.x.X`)
-- [ ] New feature (minor release (`x.X.x`): Change that adds functionality and is compatible with earlier versions)
+- [ ] Minor release (`x.X.x`)
-- [ ] Breaking change (major release (`X.x.x`): Change that is likely incompatible with previous versions)
+- [ ] Major release (`X.x.x`)

 ##### Release notes content

-Replace this text with information that users need to know about the bug fixes, features, and breaking changes.
-This information helps the merger write the commit message that is published in the release notes for the module.
+If a release is required, replace this text with information that users need to know about the release.
+Write the release notes to help users understand the changes, and include information about how to update from the previous version.

+Your notes helps the merger write the commit message for the PR that is published in the release notes for the module.

 ---